• Skip to main content

 It was a perfect introduction to the city and an easy way to tour.
 We took the two-day option, giving us enough time to see it all including the cable car up and the funicular down San Cristobal Hill.
 Best of all, the buses run every 30 minutes, we can get on and off the bus as many times as we choose, and we can go around as many times as our day will allow.

 As the bus drove around the city, we listened to audio commentary through provided headsets (available in multiple languages including Spanish and English).
-Check price or reserve your pass
+Reserve your hop-on-hop-off pass here

 Guided Santiago tours